stuartleeks/az-apim-tf-export/README.md

 After installing the extension, you can use the `az apim export-to-terraform` command to export the configuration of an APIs and Products.
 Note that the extension uses the `az` CLI to authenticate so you will need to be logged in to the Azure CLI before running the command.

+For a guided tour of using the extension see the [walkthrough](docs/walkthrough.md) included in the repo.

 The command has the following parameters:

 | Name                    | Description                                                                                                                                                                |